kevingrillet/Py-ForzaHorizon5-Tools/.wiki/Contribute.md

-If you want to contribute, please pick an issue and send a PR ;)
+If you want to contribute, please pick an [issue](https://github.com/kevingrillet/Py-ForzaHorizon5-Tools/issues) and send a PR :feelsgood:

+You can also look at the [ToDo](https://github.com/kevingrillet/Py-ForzaHorizon5-Tools/wiki/ToDo).

 I'm using `PyCharm` to dev this tool.